InternetKungen/monster_cinema/README.md

-# Cinema Website
+# Front-end Project

-Welcome to the official repository for MosterBio, which is a group project for our school course in front-end.
+Welcome to the official repository for MosterBio - a cinema website, which is a group project for our school course in front-end.
 Contributers in this repository are:
 - [internetKungen](https://github.com/InternetKungen)
 - [roudi22](https://github.com/Roudi22)